vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 Permission denied (publickey,gssapi-keyex,gssapi-with-mic).
 ```

-Let's fix the permissions to `700` with the following command:
+Let's fix the permissions to `600` with the following command:

 ```
-chmod 700 .ssh/id_rsa
+chmod 600 .ssh/id_rsa
 ```

-Connect with SSH again:
+Connect with SSH again (remember to replace `PUBLIC_IP` with your bastion host IP):

 ```
-ssh opc@PUBLIC_UP
+ssh opc@PUBLIC_IP
 ```

 This time you should be inside of the bastion host.
 This is the machine we will use to access MySQL Database System that lives in a private subnet, for security.